Skip to main content

 RAM is frequently hyped up as a key driver of a PC’s gaming performance, but in reality, a high-end kit of RAM isn’t much faster than a slower one.
 However, the price difference between the lowest-end and many high-end RAM kits is usually very small, so we recommend picking up a faster kit if you find a decent deal.

-Capacity is also not a very big deal for gaming in particular, but you will want 8GB at minimum, and we recommend 16GB if you can afford it — and you should be able to since many mid-range DDR4 RAM kits cost just $50 at the moment.
+Capacity is also not a very big deal for gaming in particular, but you will want 16GB at minimum, and we recommend 32GB or higher if you can afford it — and you should be able to since many mid-range DDR4 RAM kits cost just $50 at the moment.

 That being said, there is one aspect of RAM that is often overlooked: channels.
 You’ll find that RAM is often sold in kits of two or four sticks, and that’s not a coincidence.
 Having two sticks of RAM rather than one will always result in better performance in basically every application, even if capacity and speed are identical.
 The reason why is that CPUs have multiple memory channels, and more sticks mean more memory channels can be utilized, increasing the amount of data the RAM can transfer.
 Mainstream CPUs from both AMD and Intel are limited to dual-channel support, so you only need two sticks of RAM, as four sticks will still be limited to dual channel.
 Under no circumstances should you ever just have a single stick of RAM — get two.

-The last thing you’re wondering about is probably DDR4 versus DDR5.
-While DDR5 RAM is certainly faster than DDR4, it’s not so much faster that it’s worth paying twice the price or more.
-If you’re building a high-end PC and want as many frames as possible, it can be a worthwhile investment, but if you’re gaming on a lower-end to mid-range PC or plan on gaming at a higher visual quality rather than a higher frame rate, DDR4 will suit you just fine.
+The last thing you’re probably wondering about is DDR4 versus DDR5.
+While DDR5 RAM is certainly faster than DDR4, it’s not so much faster that it’s worth paying twice the price or more—at least in terms of raw gaming performance.
+However, most modern platforms have now transitioned to DDR5, and DDR4 is expected to be phased out in the near future.
+If you’re building a high-end PC and want every frame you can get, DDR5 can be a worthwhile investment.
+But if you’re gaming on a lower-end to mid-range system or prioritizing visual quality over frame rate, DDR4 will still serve you well—just keep future upgrade limitations in mind.

 If you’re wondering about what RAM you should get, then check out our list of recommended kits of RAM for gaming.